LLNL/lbann/README.md

 unsupervised, self-supervised, and adversarial (GAN) training methods in addition to traditional supervised learning.
-It also supports recurrent neural networks via back propagation through time (BPTT) training, transfer learning, and multi-model and ensenble training methods.
+It also supports recurrent neural networks via back propagation through time (BPTT) training, transfer learning, and multi-model and ensemble training methods.